 - Cash compensation in the form of base salary and an annual performance-based cash incentive opportunity (bonus).
-We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonus. - Equity compensation to reward performance and retain key personnel.
-We annually award performance-based restricted stock units that use objective financial measures based on earnings before interest, taxes, depreciation and amortization (EBITDA).
+We use objective financial measures based on earnings per share growth and return on average stockholders' equity to determine our executives' annual performance-based bonuses. - Equity compensation to reward performance and retain key personnel.
+We annually award performance-based restricted stock units that use objective financial measures based on EBITDA.
 All performance-based awards are subject to additional time-based vesting periods once the performance goals have been met.
 We also use equity compensation in other forms that are intended to promote retention of our key personnel, and for this purpose have used time-based restricted stock units and in past years stock options. - All our current named executive officers are employees-at-will.
-None of our named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control, except for Ms. Lambert.
-In

-2017, we entered into an executive transition agreement with Ms. Lambert, who serves as our vice president, general counsel and secretary, in order to secure her services through July 1, 2018 and to obtain certain post-employment commitments, as described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Transition Agreement with Ms. Lambert"
+None of our named executive officers have an employment agreement or severance agreement, other than an agreement that provides benefits upon termination following a change in control, except for Ms. Lambert and Mr. Painter.
+In 2017, we entered into an executive transition agreement with Ms. Lambert, who served as our vice president, general counsel and secretary through July 1, 2018, and agreed to provide certain postemployment commitments, as described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Executive Transition Agreement with Ms. Lambert."
+In February 2019, we entered into an executive transition agreement with Mr. Painter, who serves as our president and chief executive officer, in connection with the Succession Plan, in order to secure his services in his current roles through June 30, 2019 and to thereafter become the executive chairman of our board through June 30, 2020, as described in "Executive Compensation - Potential Payments Upon Termination or Change in Control - Transition and Executive Chairman Agreement with Mr. Painter."

 We believe that our executive compensation program provides compensation opportunities that reflect our company's performance and align the pay of our executives to the long-term interests of our stockholders.
 Our recent financial performance has yielded strong returns.
-For fiscal 2017, our corporate performance measures resulted in our named executive officers earning above target performance-based cash bonus awards and above target pay-outs under our performance-based equity award program.
+For fiscal 2018, our corporate performance measures used in our incentive plans resulted in our named executive officers earning above target performance-based cash bonus awards at the maximum potential levels and above target pay-outs under our performance-based equity award program.

-2017 Financial Performance Highlights
+2018 Financial Performance Highlights

 Our compensation committee typically makes its determinations on executive compensation for our named executive officers, including our chief executive officer, in February and March of each year, after our company's financial results for the prior year have been determined.
-We reported the following financial highlights from continuing operations in 2017:
+We reported the following financial highlights in 2018:

-- Record revenues from continuing operations of \$515 million in 2017, compared to \$414 million in 2016, an increase of 24%; - GAAP diluted earnings per share (EPS) of \$2.75 in 2017, compared to \$2.88 in 2016, a decrease of 5% and including a discrete tax expense of \$0.90 per diluted share attributable to the U.S. Tax Cuts and Jobs Act of 2017; - Record adjusted diluted EPS of \$4.49 in 2017, compared to \$3.10 in 2016, an increase of 45%; - Net income of \$31 million in 2017, compared to \$32 million in 2016, a decrease of 3%; and - Record adjusted EBITDA of \$91 million in 2017, compared to \$62 million in 2016, an increase of 47%.
+- Record revenues of \$634 million in 2018, compared to \$515 million in 2017, an increase of 23%; - Record GAAP diluted earnings per share (EPS) of \$5.30 in 2018, compared to \$2.75 in 2017, an increase of 93%; - Record adjusted diluted EPS of \$5.34 in 2018, compared to \$4.49 in 2017, an increase of 19%; - Net income attributable to Kadant of \$60 million in 2018, compared to \$31 million in 2017, an increase of 94%; and - Record adjusted EBITDA of \$115 million in 2018, compared to \$92 million in 2017, an increase of 26%.